skule/skule.ca/academics/petitions.md

 </li><li>Go to <a href="https://portal.engineering.utoronto.ca/weblogin/sites/Student/#/home">The Engineering Portal</a>
 </li><li>Select the appropriate petition type</li></ol></body>

-<h2><b>How Petitions are Processed</b></h2><body>
+## How Petitions are Processed
-<p>Your petition is reviewed by your academic advisor first, in more standard/clear-cut petitions, they will approve the petition.
+<body> <p>Your petition is reviewed by your academic advisor first, in more standard/clear-cut petitions, they will approve the petition.
 If their is ambiguity associated with your petition, or your academic advisor does not have authority in this particular circumstance, then your petition will be reviewed by the Undergraduate Assessment Committee (UAC).
 This committee meets five times per month on average and consists of both staff and students.</p></body>

-<h2><b>Appealing the decision of a Petition</b></h2>
+## Appealing the decision of a Petition
 <h3>First Level of Appeal</h3>
 <body><p>If you are unsatisfied with the result of your petition, you have the right to appeal it to the <b>Academic Appeals Board (AAB)</b>.</p>